asp2131/student-code-viewer/README.md

 ```

 🩹🩹🩹 - Once a student has correctly named their repository (or created one if they didn't have one previously), you can re-run the `clone-all` [command](#cloning-student-repos) to clone down that student's repo into your codespace.

+## Final Notes

+Don't try to run any `git` commands in your codespace.
+The three different scripts are designed to run all required git commands to track student work and determine students that have pushed code up at the end of class and those that haven't.
+Running any `git` commands may result in unwanted consequences 💀 💀 💀.